sethagee/minima/_posts/2022-02-05-MCMC-intro.md

 # Introduction to the problem

 When speaking about the probability of some event, we are really speaking about integration over some probability distribution.
+In most applications, we are interested also in computing expectations of functions of random variables (to find the mean, variance, etc.).
-While finding this integral is possible in some applications, high dimensional distributions can lead to difficult or impossible to compute integrals.
-In particular, we are interested in computing expecations.
+While integrating in this fashion is possible in some cases, high dimensional distributions can lead to difficult or impossible to compute integrals.

 Given such a distribution, one may take samples from the distribution, then compute the average value to approximate the expectation.
 This process of sampling then calculating some average to approximate the value of an integral of interest is known as *Monte Carlo* integration.
 So long as our samples are independently drawn, we can be guaranteed a good estimate by laws of large numbers.

-However, since our distributions can be so non-standard, sampling independently is not feasible.
+However, sampling independently is not feasible in all cases.
 To remedy this issue, we may construct some dependent sampling process that eventually will provide us with samples from our desired distribution, given that it is run long enough.
 These dependent samples will be a *Markov chain*, and the fact that their distribution eventually comes from the distribution of interest (or the target distribution) will be due to the famous Metropolis-Hastings algorithm.